 - 250 g strawberries washed, hulled and roughly chopped

 - 50 g white chocolate or white chocolate chips

 - few fresh mint leaves for garnish optional

-Preheat the oven to 180C/400F/Gas Mark 4.
+- Preheat the oven to 180C/350F/Gas Mark 4.
 Put plain flour, sugar, baking powder and lemon zest in a large bowl and whisk gently with a balloon whisk or mix with the fork.

-Divide the batter in between 12 muffin cases and bake in pre-heated oven for approx. 25 min until toothpick inserted in the centre comes out clean.
-Let the muffins cool a bit on the wire rack before drizzling them with melted chocolate*.
+- Divide the batter in between 12 muffin cases and bake in pre-heated oven for approx. 25 min until toothpick inserted in the centre comes out clean.
+Let the muffins cool a bit on the wire rack before drizzling them with melted chocolate (see notes below).
 Decorate with slices of strawberries and mint leaves if desired.

 Have you tried my Strawberry Muffins with White Chocolate Drizzle?
 Leave a comment at the bottom of this post, I love reading them!

-I’m linking my Strawberry Muffins with White Chocolate Drizzle with the following pages:
+Pin Strawberry Muffins with White Chocolate Drizzle For Later!

 Related products I recommend*